 For Christmas, I just include the whole Christmas story from Matthew and Luke.
 There’s a bit of work cutting the story into similar size sections for each day, and inter-weaving the narratives from Matthew and Luke which hardly overlap at all!

-However, although the Easter story is a lot longer in the Bible, I didn’t think reading the Easter story for seven weeks would work for many families.
-And anyway, I really wanted the story to start where the Advent calendar left off and take readers all the way up to Jesus’ death and resurrection.
+The Easter story is a lot longer in the Bible, and reading the Easter story for seven weeks would not work for many families.
+And I really wanted the story to start where the Advent calendar left off and take readers all the way up to Jesus’ death and resurrection.
 (I’d LOVE to have a way to walk through the resurrection stories and right up to Pentecost, but that’s for a different time!)

-Many churches focus on Easter for the week before Easter, often celebrating the day Jesus arrived in Jerusalem on a donkey on Palm Sunday and moving through what’s known the events running up to Jesus’ death during that week.
+Many churches focus on Easter for the week before Easter, often celebrating the day Jesus arrived in Jerusalem on a donkey on Palm Sunday and moving through what’s known of the events running up to Jesus’ death during that week.
 This is where I started.
-I choose to use a different gospel this year, as this gives us a different ‘voice’ Last year the calendar used passages from Luke so this year we’re using Mark’s gospel.
-Even using this much shorter story (Mark is only 16 chapters), it involves making tough choices about what to leave in the Holy Week section – and I hope that families who are familiar with the story will read it from their own Bibles, adding in story elements there just isn’t space to include in the mini-storybook.
+I chose to use a different gospel this year, to give us a different ‘voice’.
+Last year the calendar used passages from Luke so this year we’re using Mark’s gospel.
+Even using this much shorter story (Mark is only 16 chapters), it involves making tough choices about what to leave in the Holy Week section – and I hope that families who are familiar with the story will read it from their own Bibles, adding in story elements that there isn’t space to include in the mini-storybook.

-I then worked on the first few stories, taking them from Mark 1, continuing the story of the birth of John the Baptist we had int he Advent Calendar by reading about his life and work in the desert.
+I then worked on the first few stories, taking them from Mark 1, continuing the story of the birth of John the Baptist we had in the Advent Calendar by reading about his life and work in the desert.
 This smoothly introduces Jesus when he is baptised by John.
-The few week of Lent is also shorter than the others as it starts on Ash Wednesday, giving us only 4 days before the first Sunday.
+The first week of Lent is also shorter than the others as it starts on Ash Wednesday, giving us only 4 days before the first Sunday.

 Oh, the Sundays!